Challenges and Opportunities in Offline Reinforcement Learning from Visual Observations

 A key opportunity that arises is the potential to \emph{disentangle} sources of distractions through training on multiple settings, facilitating the learning of general features.
 By contrast, proprioceptive observations do not generally have distractions, as they are typically low-dimensional and engineered for the task of interest~\citep{stateEngineered}.
 This also limits their ability to transfer, as it is unclear how to incorporate features learned under one set of agent geometries to another.

 To test a simplified version of this challenge, we train our baseline agents using newly created datasets featuring varying visual augmentations from the Distracting Control Suite~\citep{distractingcontrolsuite}.
 This suite provides three levels of distractions (i.e., low, moderate, high), and each distraction represents a shift in the data distribution.
 We subsequently refer to the level of distraction as the ``shift severity''~\citep{schneider2020improving}.
 The offline datasets are then constructed as mixtures of samples from the original environment \emph{without distractions} and samples from an environment with a \emph{fixed distraction} level.
-Further details of how we generate this data are given in~\Cref{app:data_generation}.
 The learned policies are then evaluated on test environments featuring unseen distractions of the same shift severity.